ArgentumRhodon/ArgentumRhodon/README.md

 - 👋 Hi, I’m @ArgentumRhodon
-- 👀 I’m interested in C# game development.
+- 👀 I’m interested in game development and software engineering/design.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate nothing for now.
-- 📫 How to reach me lac2559@g.rit.edu
+- 📫 How to reach me: lac2559@g.rit.edu

 <!---
 ArgentumRhodon/ArgentumRhodon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.